Published: 2026-05-24

 Analysis of all 18 cabinets since 2005 through their macro footprints — GDP, inflation, unemployment, debt and EU funds.
 What worked and what didn't for each mandate, who left the bill for the next, and why the last 4 years are a paradox: the most unstable politics on top of the strongest economy since EU accession.

 Between August 2005 and May 2026 Bulgaria had 18 cabinets: 10 regular and 8 caretaker.
 The average regular cabinet ran for under two years.
-Only one — Borisov III — completed the full four-year term.
+Only two — Stanishev and Borisov III — completed the full parliamentary term (3 years 11 months and 4 years, respectively).
 Over the same period the four headline macro indicators — GDP, inflation, unemployment and government debt — passed through three clearly distinct cycles: catch-up growth and pre-crisis overheating (2005–2008), crisis and stagnation (2009–2014), and best-in-region positioning (2017–2025) — the last achieved against the backdrop of the most politically unstable stretch in post-1990 Bulgarian history.

 This article is not a policy evaluation.
 It is an analysis of the numbers from indicators and governments on electionsbg.com.
 We walk each cabinet through its macro footprint — what the data shows on its watch, and what lags forward into the next mandate.
-A larger weight is given to the last two years — the Petkov → Donev → Denkov → Glavchev → Zhelyazkov → Gyurov chain, six elections in three years that ended with the country joining the eurozone.
+A larger weight is given to the last ~4.5 years — the Petkov → Donev → Denkov → Glavchev → Zhelyazkov → Gyurov chain, six parliamentary elections (Nov 2021 → Apr 2026) that culminated in the country joining the eurozone.

 Before going cabinet by cabinet, here are the eight numbers that frame the rest.
 All values are at the latest available quarter: